sha3sha3/UE-DSSPlugin/README.md

 Called on Travel to show loading screen

 # Travel Nodes
-Travel node could be called from client side or from server side(with mentioning clinet that should travel)
+Travel node could be called from client side or from server side(with player character name)

 <h1 align="Center">
   <br>